The Hidden Long-Term Costs of 55 And Older Rentals

 How Much Does Senior Living Cost?
 Rental vs. LifeCare®

 Don’t be fooled by the first numbers you see.
 The real cost of senior living incorporates many long-term factors, and the best communities have plans in place for your future health care.
 Entrance payments in LifeCare and Life Plan Communities cover many recurring expenses.
 Most significantly, LifeCare communities like The Heritage at Brentwood® offer a full continuum of care, which saves you money and stress down the line if you find yourself needing more help and higher levels of care.
+Our financial planning resources can help you make a well-informed decision.

 Without an entrance payment, the low upfront cost of senior rental communities (also known as 55 and older rentals because of the minimum age threshold) will likely be dwarfed by long-term costs that are not covered within their contract.
 Here are some of the hidden expenses you should look out for if you choose a rental community.